Donato Creti: Middle years, 1711–20

 In 1711 a distinguished fellow citizen, General Luigi Ferdinando Marsili, commander of the papal forces during the pontificate of Clement XI, commissioned Creti to paint eight small pictures illustrating astronomical observations made of the moon and other planets (all Rome, Pinacoteca Vaticana).
-The pictures showed the instruments used for these observations, which Marsili, himself a scientist, had given to Bologna’s Istituto delle Scienze.
+The pictures showed the instruments used for these observations, which Marsili, himself a scientist, had given to Bologna's Istituto delle Scienze.
 These extraordinary little nocturnes, magically atmospheric, were a gift to the Pope, to encourage him to establish an astronomical observatory for the institute.
-With the support of Clement XI, the first public astronomical observatory in Italy was opened in Bologna a short time later.
+With the support of Clement XI, the first public astronomical observatory in Italy, the Observatory of Bologna, was opened a short time later.
 Creti's work was overseen by the astronomer Eustachio Manfredi for accuracy.
 The eight small canvases depict celestial bodies, disproportionately sized and illuminated, above nocturnal landscapes.
 They display the Sun, Moon, a comet, and the then-known five planets: Mercury, Venus, Mars, Jupiter, and Saturn.
 Particularly notable is the painting depicting the observation of Jupiter, which displays the Great Red Spot, discovered by Cassini in 1665, and at least three moons.

 In 1713 Creti painted a mural in a corridor of the University of Bologna, now the Biblioteca Comunale dell’Archiginnasio, commemorating a distinguished member of the Sbaraglia family, Giovanni Girolamo Sbaraglia, a celebrated anatomist.
-There followed a series of pictures painted for Marco Sbaraglia, who was to become Creti’s most enthusiastic patron.
-The four large and imposing narrative pictures (Bologna, Palazzo Comunale) form an unrivalled display of the artist’s distinction.
+There followed a series of pictures painted for Marco Sbaraglia, who was to become Creti's most enthusiastic patron.
+The four large and imposing narrative pictures (Bologna, Palazzo Comunale) form an unrivalled display of the artist's distinction.
 They illustrate episodes from the Story of Achilles, in which Creti employed to the full all the learning, artifice and poetic sentiment at his command.
 The female figures are strikingly beautiful and, according to Zanotti, were modelled on Francesca Zani, whom Creti had married in 1713.
 Her death in 1719 caused the artist the greatest distress.
 His pictures for Marco Sbaraglia also include four lovely tondi, Charity, Temperance, Humility and Prudence, and the large companion paintings of Mercury Bringing the Head of Argus to Juno and Mercury Bringing the Golden Apple to Paris.
-In the latter the figure of Paris superbly paraphrases Reni’s celebrated Samson in Samson Victorious (c.
+In the latter the figure of Paris superbly paraphrases Reni's celebrated Samson in Samson Victorious (c.
 1618–19; Pinacoteca Nazionale di Bologna).